huggingface/transformers/docs/source/en/llm_tutorial_optimization.md

 - 1. Keeping all the context is crucial for LLMs deployed in chat so that the LLM understands all the previous context of the conversation.
 E.g. for the example above the LLM needs to understand that the user refers to the population when asking `"And how many are in Germany"`.
 - 2. The key-value cache is extremely useful for chat as it allows us to continuously grow the encoded chat history instead of having to re-encode the chat history again from scratch (as e.g. would be the case when using an encoder-decoder architecture).

 There is however one catch.
 While the required peak memory for the $\mathbf{QK}^T$ matrix is significantly reduced, holding the key-value cache in memory can become very memory expensive for long input sequence or multi-turn chat.
-Remember that the key-value cache needs to store the key-value vectors for all previous input vectors $\mathbf{x}_i \text{, for } i \in \{1, \ldots, c - 1\}$ for all self-attention layers and for all attention heads.
+Remember that the key-value cache needs to store the key-value vectors for all previous input vectors $\mathbf{x}_i$, for  $i \in \(1, \ldots, c - 1 \)$ for all self-attention layers and for all attention heads.

 Let's compute the number of float values that need to be stored in the key-value cache for the LLM `bigcode/octocoder` that we used before.
 The number of float values amounts to: